EGP-README/SQL-Deforestation-Analysis/README.md

 # Additional SQL Practice Files
-These files are practice queries used on the fictional [Parch and Posey](https://github.com/m-soro/Business-Analytics/blob/main/SQL-for-Data-Analysis/L1-Basic-SQL/Misc/parch-and-posey.sql) company database.
+These files are practice queries used on the fictional [database](https://github.com/m-soro/Business-Analytics/blob/main/SQL-for-Data-Analysis/L1-Basic-SQL/Misc/parch-and-posey.sql) company database.

 The practice queries include examples of:
 - More subqueries